runtimerobotics/fusion360-urdf-ros2/README.md

 **Note: If you are using Gazebo Sim you can visualize the center of mass, collision and inertia by finding the robot name in the **Entity Tree** and right click on it.
 You can find an option called **View** and can able to view all these parameters.**

-Here is the screenshot of these parameter of ros2bot from the demos.
+Here is the screenshot of these parameter of rosbot from the demos.

 <p align="center">
   <img src="img/gazebo_param.png" alt="Gazebo Parameters">